basherpm/basher/README.md

-# What is it?
+# basher

-A tool to make it easier to manage bash modules.
+A package manager for shell scripts and functions.

 # Installation